 - However, one study found that 73% of customers will leave a brand if they have just one bad experience with a brand.

 Another factor that can affect customers’ trust is a brand’s stance on social issues.
 With political issues pervading society more in recent years, some consumers are choosing brands that support issues they feel are important.
-One study found at 59% of consumers will trust brands more if they agree on social issues.
+One study found that 59% of consumers will trust brands more if they agree on social issues.
 So, in addition to quality of product and service, you may consider how your stance on certain issues will affect customer loyalty.

 With so many brands vying for consumers’ attention, it’s easy for people to switch to a competitor if they think they will have a better service experience or preferable stance on social issues.
 Keeping customers satisfied with your brand is essential, as a large churn rate will negatively impact a business.
 Plus, the acquisition cost is more expensive than retaining current customers.